leaningtech/labs/src/content/docs/cheerpj3/13-examples/01-applet.md

 ## Further reading

-To continue learning about cheerpJ, visit the [reference](/cheerpj3/reference).
+To continue learning about CheerpJ, visit the [reference](/cheerpj3/reference).